-The School of Dental Hygiene, Faculty of Dentistry, will offer a one-year degree completion program commencing September, 2008.
-Graduates will be awarded a Bachelor of Dental Hygiene degree.
+The School of Dental Hygiene, Faculty of Dentistry offers a one-year degree completion program.
+The degree completion program provides dental hygiene diploma graduates the opportunity to further their studies in the field of dental hygiene.
+Graduates are awarded a Bachelor of Dental Hygiene degree.
 Enrolment is limited to 16 students.
-The degree completion program will provide dental hygiene diploma graduates the opportunity to further their studies in the field of dental hygiene.